Denison Mines (NYSEAMERICAN:DNN) Upgraded at StockNews.com

-Denison Mines (NYSEAMERICAN:DNN – Get Rating) (TSE:DML) was upgraded by analysts at StockNews.com to a “sell” rating in a report issued on Wednesday.
+StockNews.com upgraded shares of Denison Mines (NYSEAMERICAN:DNN – Get Rating) (TSE:DML) to a sell rating in a research report report published on Thursday.

 Denison Mines Stock Down 4.0 %

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Geode Capital Management LLC lifted its stake in shares of Denison Mines by 2.9% during the fourth quarter.
-Geode Capital Management LLC now owns 292,869 shares of the basic materials company’s stock valued at $335,000 after buying an additional 8,335 shares during the period.
-Mackenzie Financial Corp raised its stake in Denison Mines by 2.8% during the fourth quarter.
-Mackenzie Financial Corp now owns 342,449 shares of the basic materials company’s stock worth $391,000 after purchasing an additional 9,267 shares during the period.
-Raymond James & Associates raised its stake in Denison Mines by 24.6% during the first quarter.
-Raymond James & Associates now owns 55,640 shares of the basic materials company’s stock worth $89,000 after purchasing an additional 11,000 shares during the period.
-UBS Group AG raised its stake in Denison Mines by 0.9% during the fourth quarter.
-UBS Group AG now owns 1,366,694 shares of the basic materials company’s stock worth $1,572,000 after purchasing an additional 12,536 shares during the period.
-Finally, Credit Suisse AG raised its stake in Denison Mines by 2.3% during the second quarter.
-Credit Suisse AG now owns 570,023 shares of the basic materials company’s stock worth $554,000 after purchasing an additional 13,038 shares during the period.
-Hedge funds and other institutional investors own 29.88% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+MMCAP International Inc. SPC boosted its position in shares of Denison Mines by 16.0% in the 1st quarter.
+MMCAP International Inc. SPC now owns 28,389,927 shares of the basic materials company’s stock worth $30,942,000 after purchasing an additional 3,912,734 shares in the last quarter.
+Hood River Capital Management LLC boosted its position in shares of Denison Mines by 10.8% in the 1st quarter.
+Hood River Capital Management LLC now owns 23,920,381 shares of the basic materials company’s stock worth $26,073,000 after purchasing an additional 2,331,888 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its position in shares of Denison Mines by 12.3% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 7,440,385 shares of the basic materials company’s stock worth $11,905,000 after purchasing an additional 817,351 shares in the last quarter.
+Alpha Wave Global LP boosted its position in shares of Denison Mines by 10.5% in the 1st quarter.
+Alpha Wave Global LP now owns 3,463,812 shares of the basic materials company’s stock worth $3,776,000 after purchasing an additional 330,392 shares in the last quarter.
+Finally, Herr Investment Group LLC bought a new stake in shares of Denison Mines in the 4th quarter worth approximately $3,603,000.
+29.88% of the stock is owned by institutional investors.

 Denison Mines Company Profile